mnemnion/orb/doc/md/tag/tag.md

-This is an inner verb, in the sense that while one can call it from an outer context it is normally invoked as the next step after ``spin``ning a Doc.
+This is an inner verb, in the sense that while one can call it from an outer context it is normally invoked as the next step after `spin`ning a Doc\.

-``orb tag`` operates the tag engine.
+`orb tag` operates the tag engine\.

-This turns Hashtag and Hashline classes into metadata on the AST.
+This turns Hashtag and Hashline classes into metadata on the AST\.

-This metadata is in turn used to guide the realization of subsequent steps.
+This metadata is in turn used to guide the realization of subsequent steps\.

-The design work is in the [tag engine notes](hts://~/notes/tag-engine.orb).
+The design work is in the [tag engine notes](hts://~/notes/tag-engine.orb)\.

 #### asserts